SpektraSystems/CIE-Azure-Migration/Hands-on lab/HOL step-by-step - CIE - Azure Migration.md

         ![](Images/14_connectwithsource.jpg)
     * Now, check the checkbox of **SQL2008R2-VM** and **AdventureWorks2008R2**.
 Then, click on the **Add** button i bottom right corner.
       ![](Images/14_connectwithsource.jpg)
-1. Before migrating the schema of AdventureWorks DB, we need to deploy Azure SQL Database and Azure Database Migration Service in azure.
-1. Go to https://portal.azure.com and login with your azure credentials.
-1. Click on the **+Create a resource** icon in upper left corner and then search for **SQL Database** and select **SQL Database**. </br>